-But if you are not knowledgeable of the subject, you need to cover the basics, which add 30-60 minutes.
+But if you are not knowledgeable of the subject, and write your blogs consistently and efficiently, you need to cover the basics, which add 30-60 minutes.
 Also, if you need to find recent data, studies, and statistics, it will take significantly more time.
 For example, if a client wants only credible and peer-reviewed sources for the piece, the research might take about 2 hours and more.

 When writing for your own blog, you also need to conduct keyword research.
 Depending on the software you use, it can take 20-30 minutes.

 Outlining is pretty simple usually and takes about 10 minutes for me.
 I usually do it after research because all the information I need is in my head already.
 An outline is a basic plan of what you are going to type.
 It makes following the word count easier and makes your text cohesive and organized.